spraakbanken/L2_profiles/SwedishL2profiles.md

 * MWE Type 3 - a drop-down menu to filter various subtypes of verbal MWEs

 * Under the first row of filters, there is a possibility to click on the CEFR level buttons to select items appearing at a particular level.
 Each button is of a _toggle_ character: first click selects the level, the second one de-selects it.
 Several levels can be selected simultaneously.
-* Varios views - Table, Graphical and Statistical are described in separate subsections
 * Only first occurrence - a tick-box showing each MWE item only once, at the level where it appears for the first time (hiding its appearance at other levels).
+* Varios views - [Table](ttps://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view), [Graphical](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#24-graphical-view) and [Statistical](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#25-statistical-view) are described in separate subsections.